PeaPodTechnologies/PeaPod/software/README.md

        avrdude done.
 Thank you.
        ```

-10. Perform first-time flashing with `~/.platformio/penv/bin/platformio run -d ~/microcontroller/ --target upload`
+10. Perform first-time flashing with `~/.platformio/penv/bin/platformio run -e peapod -d ~/microcontroller/ --target upload`

 11. Edit the `sudoers` file to allow `avrdude` to be executed using `sudo` *without a password*:
     1. Open the `sudoers` file: `sudo visudo`